owncast/ffmpeg-builds/README.md

 1. Install [Earthly](https://earthly.dev/get-earthly) build tools.
 2. Install [QEMU](https://www.qemu.org/download/) for [cross-compilation](https://docs.earthly.dev/docs/guides/multi-platform#prerequisites-for-emulation).
-3. run `earthly +multi-platform` to build for amd64 and arm64 architectures.
+3. run `earthly --ci +multi-platform` to build for amd64 and arm64 architectures.
+4. Wait.
-4. The build archives will be available in the `builds` directory.
+5. The build archives will be available in the `builds` directory.

 ## VAAPI Support

-This build will support VAAPI hardware acceleration on Intel and AMD GPUs.
-However, the machine running the binary must still have the appropriate drivers installed for VAAPI to work.
+There will be two builds created for each architecture: one with VAAPI support enabled, and one without.
+The goal will be to eventually update the Owncast installer script to download the VAAPI-enabled build if the target machine supports it.
+If the target machine without VAAPI support were to download a VAAPI-enabled build, ffmpeg would crash, as it would try to dynamically load the VAAPI libraries, which would not be present on the target machine.

 ## Non-free codecs